 The first Work Diary runs from 1955 to 1974.
 Here is a 37-year-old Bergman in his prime: director of Malmö City Theater, on the heels of the opening of his film Dreams, and in production of his comedy Smiles of a Summer Night – which is about to become his international breakthrough in Cannes.
 He has recently left his third wife, Gun Bergman, is living with the actress Bibi Andersson, has six children from previous marriages, and appears to work around the clock.
 In Work Diaries Vol. 1, the profound and prosaic are mixed haphazardly, resulting is an uncensored portrait and a unique sense of intimacy with the iconic director.

-Work Book 1955–1974 is edited by Jan Holmberg, and features extensive commentary as well as a new foreword by the Danish author Dorthe Nors.
-The second Work Book will be published with a foreword by Karl Ove Knausgård.
+Work Diaries 1955–1974 is edited by Jan Holmberg, and features extensive commentary as well as a new foreword by the Danish author Dorthe Nors.
+The second Work Diaries will be published with a foreword by Karl Ove Knausgård.